 2. A legal hub can connect with existing LegalTech tools

 From document management to spend management to automation tools, a legal hub brings together your technology – making the whole substantially greater than the sum of its parts.
 Imagine a contract matter; from one central location, you can access templates, launch an automation process, and update all stakeholders.

-3. A legal hub can accommodate business clients
+3. A legal hub can accommodate your business clients

 A legal hub provides an end-to-end environment for the in-house legal team, but at the same time, business clients have accessibility without leaving their environment.
 Take the legal intake function, for example.
 An online legal hub like an internal client portal can empower business clients to request Legal Department assistance straight from the company intranet – while feeding all relevant project data directly into the legal matter management software.
-As the matter progresses, the legal hub can even provide visibility for the business client: who has been assigned to handle it, the project status, key documents and more.
+As the legal matter progresses, the internal client portal can even provide visibility for the business client: who has been assigned to handle it, the project status, key documents and more.

 4. A legal hub can connect with your external network

 A legal hub cuts the amount of time and money spent coordinating with outside counsel and alternative legal service providers.
 Given access to the legal hub, they can share key documents, update schedules, even upload their invoices.
 No more forensic investigations of long email strings or wondering “Where did I save that?” – with an online legal hub, even external work product goes straight into the matter file.

 5. A legal hub provides ONE source of truth

 Consider the not-uncommon need to provide an update to company leadership – general counsel, CEO, board of directors – about the current workload of the in-house legal team.
 It’s also not uncommon for such requests to require a dig through calendars or Excel spreadsheets or email inboxes or all three; the proliferation of in-house legal software may need to check various platforms, too.
 All told, it’s tedious – and after all that, it still may not be correct.